Leah Galton

-Leah Danielle Galton (born 24 May 1994) is an English footballer who currently plays as a forward for Women's Super League club Manchester United.
+Leah Danielle Galton (born 24 May 1994) is an English footballer who plays as a forward for Women's Super League 2 club Burnley.

-She has previously played for Sky Blue FC in the NWSL, Bayern Munich in Germany, and has represented England from under-15 to under-23 level.
+She has previously played for Sky Blue FC in the NWSL, Bayern Munich in Germany and Manchester United in the WSL, and has represented England from under-15 to under-23 level.

 Club career

 Youth career

 Galton started as a junior at Knaresborough Celtic before a spell at Harrogate Railway.
 She impressed local Leeds United coaches who recruited her for the academy where she rose through the youth ranks to the senior team.
 She scored her first senior goal for the team on 12 September 2010, aged 16, in a 4–1 Premier League Cup group stage win against Newcastle United Ladies.
 In 2012, she won the Ian Taylor Memorial Trophy, awarded to the most deserving young footballer playing within the Harrogate and District FA.

 Hofstra Pride

 In 2012, she earned a four-year scholarship to play collegiality for Hofstra Pride in America.
 Her 48 goals is the second-highest total in the program's history, her 26 assists tie her for first in total assists and her 122 career points are a program record.
 She is also the only three-time winner of the Colonial Athletic Association player of the year award and was a MAC Hermann Trophy semifinalist in her senior year.